algorandfoundation/puya-ts/docs/architecture-decisions/2024-05-21_primitive-integer-types.md

  - Less implicit type safety as TypeScript will infer the type of any binary math expression to be the base numeric type (`number`).
 A type annotation will be required where ever an identifier is declared and additional type checking will be required by the compiler to catch instances of assigning one numeric type to the other.
  - In order to have 'run on Node.js' semantics of a `uint64` or `biguint` match 'run on the AVM', a transpiler will be required to wrap numeric operations in logic that checks for over and under flows.

+TEALScript uses a similar approach to this, but uses `number` as the underlying type rather than `bigint`, which has the aforementioned downside of not being able to safely represent a 64-bit unsigned integer, but does has the advantage of being directly compatible with raw numbers (e.g. `3` rather than `3n`) and JavaScript prototype methods that return `number` like `array.length`.
+The requirement for semantic compatibility dictates that we need to use `bigint` rather than `number` since it's the correct type to represent the data and we will be able to create wrapper classes for things like arrays that have more explicitly typed methods for things like length.

-A variation of the above with non-optional `__type` tags would prevent accidental implicit assignment errors, but require explicit casting on all ops
+A variation of the above with non-optional `__type` tags would prevent accidental implicit assignment errors, but require explicit casting on all ops and any methods that return a `number` such as the `length` method on arrays.

 ```ts
 declare function Uint64(v): uint64